ignitesol/webview-communicator/README.md

 # What is WebView-Communicator?

-WebView-Communicator simplifies the communication between the the WebView and and the underlying

-(iOS or Android) application.
+WebView-Communicator simplifies the communication between the the WebView and and the underlying (iOS or Android) application.

 With WebView-Communicator you can simply `register` your objects and call its methods with desired arguments.
 Right now the library supports only asynchronous calls.

 # How to use it?

 For using WebView-Communicator you will need to set it up in your `WebView` as well as in the underlying iOS or Android application.

 ##1.
 Setup

 + ###In WebView

-    You will need to include the communicator.js in desired webview.
+    You will need to include the `communicator.js` (from `js/` folder) in desired webview.
     NOTE: This step is identical for Android as well as iOS.

 ```